open-telemetry/opentelemetry-collector-contrib/processor/groupbyattrsprocessor/README.md

 * extract resources from "flat" data formats, such as Fluentbit logs or Prometheus metrics
 * associate Prometheus metrics to a *Resource* that describes the relevant host, based on label present on all metrics
 * optimize data packaging by extracting common attributes
-* compacting multiple records that share the same Resource attributes but are under multiple ResourceSpans/ResourceMetrics/ResourceLogs into single ResourceSpans/ResourceMetrics/ResourceLogs (when empty list of keys is being provided)
+* [compacting](#compaction) multiple records that share the same Resource and InstrumentationLibrary attributes but are under multiple ResourceSpans/ResourceMetrics/ResourceLogs, into a single ResourceSpans/ResourceMetrics/ResourceLogs (when empty list of keys is being provided)

-## Example
+## Examples

+### Grouping metrics

 Consider the below metrics, all originally associated to the same *Resource*: